Decoupling capacitor: Discussion

 In digital circuits, decoupling capacitors also help prevent radiation of electromagnetic interference from relatively long circuit traces due to rapidly changing power supply currents.

 Decoupling capacitors alone may not suffice in such cases as a high-power amplifier stage with a low-level pre-amplifier coupled to it.
-Care must be taken in layout of circuit conductors so that heavy current at one stage does not produce power supply voltage drops that affect other stages.
-This may require re-routing printed circuit board traces to segregate circuits, or the use of a ground plane to improve stability of power supply.
+Care must be taken in the layout of circuit conductors so that heavy current at one stage does not produce power supply voltage drops that affect other stages.
+This may require re-routing printed circuit board traces to segregate circuits, or the use of a ground plane to improve the stability of power supply.

 Decoupling

 A bypass capacitor is often used to decouple a subcircuit from AC signals or voltage spikes on a power supply or other line.
 A bypass capacitor can shunt energy from those signals, or transients, past the subcircuit to be decoupled, right to the return path.
 For a power supply line, a bypass capacitor from the supply voltage line to the power supply return (neutral) would be used.

-High frequencies and transient currents can flow through a capacitor to circuit ground instead of to the harder path of the decoupled circuit, but DC cannot go through the capacitor and continues on to the decoupled circuit.
+High frequencies and transient currents can flow through a capacitor to circuit ground instead of to the harder path of the decoupled circuit, but DC cannot go through the capacitor and continues to the decoupled circuit.

 Another kind of decoupling is stopping a portion of a circuit from being affected by switching that occurs in another portion of the circuit.
 Switching in subcircuit A may cause fluctuations in the power supply or other electrical lines, but you do not want subcircuit B, which has nothing to do with that switching, to be affected.
 A decoupling capacitor can decouple subcircuits A and B so that B doesn't see any effects of the switching.